-Network interworking is required whenever a packet domain PLMN supporting GPRS and any other network are involved in the execution of a GPRS Sservice Request.
+Network interworking is required whenever a PLMN supporting GPRS and any other network are involved in the execution of a GPRS service request.
 With reference to Figure 1, interworking takes place through the Gi reference point and the Gp interface.

-The GPRS-internal mechanism for conveying the PDP PDU through the GSM-PLMN is managed by the PLMNGSM GPRS network operator and is not apparent to the data user.
-The use of the GSM packet domain data service may have an impact on and increase the transfer time normally found for a message when communicated through a fixed packet data network.
+The GPRS internal mechanism for conveying the PDP PDU through the GSM PLMN is managed by the GSM GPRS network operator and is not apparent to the data user.
+The use of this GSM data service may have an impact on and increase the transfer time normally found for a message when communicated through a fixed packet data network.